 - making use of building integrated PV-systems

 There are also many mature solutions which provide PV-Installations on facades.
-However: Since PV-facades have great influence on the optical impression of the building, the architect should be involved even at an early stage.
+However: since PV-facades have great influence on the optical impression of the building, an architect should be involved even at an early stage.

-Building Integrated Photovoltaic is a new type of building material, which provides green energy as well as building preservation.
-Apart from generating electricity, modules can be customized in di erent dimension, thickness, shape and color (example from Solar Constructions).
+Building-integrated Photovoltaic is a new type of building material, which provides green energy as well as building preservation.
+Apart from generating electricity, modules can be custom-made to different dimensions, thickness, shape and color.

-In the northern part of Germany it can be expected that a PV system runs only 1.000 h/y at full load.
-Hence even if 3% of the entire space of 100,000 sqm can be utilized for PV generation, approx. 1,000 MWh of electrical energy could be produced annually.
-This is equivalent to the annual energy demand of approx. 85 households.
-However, this is only possible if electrical storage systems (i.e. batteries) are incorporated to cover the energy demand required at night or on cloudy days.
+In the Northern parts of Germany, it can be expected that a PV system runs only 1.000 h/y at full load.
+Hence, even if 3% of the entire space of 100,000 sqm can be utilized for PV generation, approx. 1,000 MWh of electrical energy could be produced annually.
+This is equivalent to the annualy energy demand of approximately 85 households.
+However, this is only possible if electrical storage systems (i.e. batteries) are incorporated to cover the energy demand at night or on cloudy days.